The Grimditches

 On the 12th of October 1908 a special resolution was passed changing the Articles of Association to enable Grimditch to take out a £5,000 debenture prior to liquidation.
 Anglo American Cattle Products Co Ltd was wound up voluntarily following an Extraordinary General Meeting on November 6th 1909 and finalised on July 28th 1910.
 (National Archives BT31/11456/88/27)

-It appears James Evans Grimditch had secured a more profitable investment in The Weaver Refining Co Ltd. Interestingly Grimditch also invested in a Nottinghamshire company, Samuel Meggitt & Son, later Meggits (1917) Ltd, who were also involved in the cattle products business, and also involved in a future merger with The Weaver Refining Co Ltd in 1920.
+It appeared James Evans Grimditch had secured a more profitable investment in The Weaver Refining Co Ltd. Interestingly Grimditch also invested in a Nottinghamshire company, Samuel Meggitt & Son, later Meggits (1917) Ltd, who were also involved in the cattle products business, and also involved in a future merger with The Weaver Refining Co Ltd in 1920.

 In 1908 when The Weaver Refining Co Ltd was incorporated Grimditch had returned to England from The Anglo American business in Philadelphia and was living at Hersham Green, Walton on Thames where his wife Emma Elizabeth was born in 1874.
 Emma died in 1939.